Hi-PACE/hipace/docs/source/run/parameters.rst

     arrays of size ``sort_bin_size`` (+ guard cells) that are atomic-added to the main current arrays.

+* ``<plasma name>.temperature_in_ev`` (`float`) optional (default `0`)
+    | Initializes the plasma particles with a given temperature :math:`k_B T` in eV.
+Using a temperature, the plasma particle momentum is normally distributed with a variance of :math:`k_B T /(M c^2)` in each dimension, with :math:`M` the particle mass, :math:`k_B` the Boltzmann constant, and :math:`T` the isotropic temperature in Kelvin.
+    | Note: Using a temperature can affect the performance since the plasma particles loose their order and thus their favorable memory access pattern.
+The performance can be mostly recovered by reordering the plasma particles (see ``<plasma name> or plasmas.reorder_period``).
+      Furthermore, the noise of the temperature can seed the hosing instability.
+The amplitude of the seeding is unphysical, because the number of macro-particles is typically orders of magnitude below the number of actual plasma electrons.
+      Since it is often unfeasible to use a sufficient amount of plasma macro-particles per cell to suppress this numerical seed, the plasma can be symmetrized to prevent the onset of the hosing instability (see ``<plasma name> or plasmas.do_symmetrize``).

 * ``<plasma name> or plasmas.do_symmetrize`` (`bool`) optional (default `0`)
     Symmetrizes the plasma in the transverse phase space.
 For each particle with (`x`, `y`, `ux`, `uy`), three additional particles are generated with (`-x`, `y`, `-ux`, `uy`), (`x`, `-y`, `ux`,